 Protect Long Island Drinking Water

 Long Islanders depend on groundwater as our sole source of drinking water.
 It is critical that we protect this water source to ensure protection of our health and our environment.
-Unfortunately, new and alarming information complied by the NYS Department of Environmental Conservation (DEC) documents 123 active pesticides found in our water supply.
-CCE has launched a new campaign that calls for the immediate ban of the worst three toxic pesticide offenders: metalaxyl, imidacloprid, and atrazine.
+Unfortunately, new and alarming information complied by the NYS Department of Environmental Conservation (DEC) documents 117 active pesticides found in our water supply.
+CCE has launched a new campaign that calls for the immediate ban of the worst two toxic pesticide offenders: metalaxyl and imidacloprid.

-Pesticides are often used both indoors and outdoors at our schools, to kill insects, weeds, and fungus.
-Children are more sensitive to toxic exposure due their developing and smaller bodies, yet toxic pesticides remain in widespread use in and around our schools.
-Fortunately, schools can eliminate their use of hazardous pesticides while successfully and cost-effectively managing pest problems on school playing fields and green spaces.
-CCE is working to ban the use of non-essential pesticides on outdoor school grounds in NYS schools K – 12, as well as daycare facilities.
-Learn more and take action to ban non-essential pesticides on outdoor school grounds in NYS.
+Pesticides are often used on public parks and school playing fields to kill insects, weeds, and fungus.
+Children are more sensitive to toxic exposure due their developing and smaller bodies, yet toxic pesticides remain in widespread use in and around our schools and parks.
+Fortunately, towns and school districts can eliminate their use of hazardous pesticides while successfully and cost-effectively managing pest problems at parks and on and school playing fields.
+CCE is working to ban the use of dangerous pesticides on school playing fields in Connecticut grades K–12, as well as public parks.
+Learn more, and take action to ban toxic pesticides on outdoor playing fields in CT.

 Pesticide Neighbor Notification: We Deserve the Right to Know